tumult/hype-wordpress-plugin/readme.txt

 == Changelog ==

+= 1.9.16 =
+* Resolves CVE-2024-11082: Authors+ can upload executable files during OAM replacement.
+Thanks to Wordfence and vgo0 for responsible disclosure.

 = 1.9.15 =
 * Ensure only authors, editors, and admins can access animation information (not subscribers).
 Thanks to Tieu Pham Trong Nhan for the responsible security disclosure and Wordfence for forwarding the issue.
 Resolves CVE-2024-10543.